hawkinse/psmovefreepiebridge/README.md

 freePieIO[0] = position and rotational data

+If tracking single controller:

 freePieIO[1].x/y/z = Accelerometer data

 freePieIO[1].pitch/roll/yaw = Gyroscope data

 freePieIO[2].x/y/z = Magnetometer data

+If tracking multiple controllers, each index is for a different controller.

 # Release Changelog #

+### Alpha 5 ###
+* Add support for up to 4 controllers.
+Note that tracking more than one controller disables raw sensor data access.

 ### Alpha 4 ###
 * Remove button support.
 FreePIE can already read PS Move button input using joystick[0].